2012 Acura RL Interior

 - "Acura has fitted its largest sedan with not only the usual bits like a Bose sound system and power features tied to a driver-side memory function, but also a universal serial bus (USB) port located in the center console that offers quick and seamless access to tunes on your iPod, and an Active Sound Control system that does a commendable job of muting engine noise." -- Kelley Blue Book

 At 13.1 cubic feet, the Acura RL’s trunk is one of the smallest in its class.
 Additionally, test drivers report that small-item storage inside the RL is just average.
-Look to the BMW 5-Series, Mercedes E-Class or Lincoln MKS for more trunk space in the class of luxury large cars.
+Look to the BMW 5-Series, Mercedes-Benz E-Class or Lincoln MKS for more trunk space among luxury large cars.